getgrav/grav/UPGRADE-1.7.md

 ## Forms

 * **BC BREAK** Fixed `validation: strict`.
 Please search through all your forms if you were using this feature.
 If you were, either remove the line or test if the form still works.
+* Added configuration option `system.strict_mode.blueprint_compat` to maintain old `validation: strict` behavior
+  * If you disable compatibiity, form validation will be much more strict (recommended, but may break existing forms)

 ### Pages